njoubert/tgops/network/README.md

 * Generally connect devices with cross-module communication needs directly to bridge networks.
 * Sync timing across vehicles using GPS 1PPS when possible, or a local NTP server

-Our LAN topology contains three types of networks:
+Our network topology contains three types of LANs:
 * **Module Networks** define each physical location.
-* **Bridge Networks** provide inter-module communication, such as the vehicle-to-vehicle bridge.
+* **Bridge Networks** provide inter-module communication, for example, the vehicle-to-vehicle wireless bridge.
 * **Functional Networks** provide communication on a single module for a specific functional capability.

 IP Networks: